jedrichards/angularjs-handbook/README.md

 ### Component dependancy injection

-A key feature of AngularJS is the way that module components are only instantiated as needed with their dependancies injected dynamically during the run phase.
-This makes writing testable code easier as modules and components can be created in isolation and injected with mock/stub dependancies during a test.
+A key feature of AngularJS is the way that module components are only instantiated as needed with their dependencies injected dynamically during the run phase.
+This makes writing testable code easier as modules and components can be created in isolation and injected with mock/stub dependencies during a test.

 All dependancy names are combined into one app wide namespace.
 Therefore components registered in one module are available for injection in any other module.